 The most commonly eaten part of spring beauty is the root, which is supposed to have a faintly nutty, savory flavor.
 The root can be eaten raw or cooked, though its flavor is improved by the cooking process.
 The leaves and flowers of spring beauty are also edible, providing a garnish for salads or wraps in much the same manner as chickweed, dandelion, and blue violet.

 Despite the nutritional and medicinal benefits of the previously mentioned wild plants, there are a few considerations that should be borne in mind before gathering them.
-The first of these regards possible sources of contamination.
-Specifically, there are three major sources of contamination that are frequently found when gathering wild plants: 1) herbicides, 2) highway runoff, and 3) agricultural waste.
+The first of these regards possible sources of contamination, specifically: 1) herbicides, 2) highway runoff, and 3) agricultural waste.

 Herbicides are frequently toxic and carcinogenic and should be avoided at all cost; in practice therefore it’s necessary to gather wild plants from land which has been allowed to grow without the use of chemicals.
 Highway runoff is laden with toxic heavy metals and should also be avoided; the best way to do this is to gather from areas that are distant from roads and commercial thoroughfares.
 Agricultural waste is often laden with antibiotics and hormones and should similarly be avoided; the best way to do this is to gather from areas that haven’t been under commercial cultivation within the past ten years.